 But when it comes to the good ol’ fashioned basics, Bowflex still knows how to deliver.
 Their treadmills and ellipticals can stand toe to toe with any home fitness brand around.

-Their C6 is currently the only model of spin bike they offer – it looks like Bowflex wanted to throw their hat in the on-demand streaming race that’s been going on for the last few years.
+Their C6 is currently the only traditional spin bike they offer – it looks like Bowflex wanted to throw their hat in the on-demand streaming race that’s been going on for the last few years

 After all, there’s always room for a company that produces durable equipment that’s backed by generous warranties.